Pet Emergency: What to Do

 How do our hospitalization services work?

-All of our hospitalized animals are kept in either comfortable cages or spacious runs during their stay.
-We are dedicated to providing your furry friend with constant comfort.
-Between our cozy accommodations and our access to pain medications for pets, we can keep your pet as comfortable as possible.
+All of our hospitalized animals are kept in either comfortable cages or spacious runs during their stay.?
+We are dedicated to providing constant comfort for your pet.?
+Between our cozy accommodations and our access to pain medications, we can keep your pet as comfortable as possible.

 Can you accommodate serious cases?